List of deputy chief ministers of Delhi

 The Deputy Chief Minister of the National Capital Territory of Delhi is the deputy to the Chief Minister of the National Capital Territory of Delhi, who is head of the government of the National Capital Territory of Delhi.
 The deputy chief minister is the second highest-ranking member of the National Capital Territory of Delhi Council of Ministers.

 A deputy chief minister also holds a cabinet portfolio in the capital territory ministry.
 In the legislative assembly system of government, the chief minister is treated as the "first among equals" in the cabinet; the position of deputy chief minister is used to govern the capital territory with the support of a single party member or to bring political stability and strength within a coalition government, or in times of capital territory emergency, when a proper chain of command is necessary.
 On multiple occasions, proposals have arisen to make the post permanent, but without result.
-The same goes for the post of deputy prime minister at the national level.
+The same goes for the post of deputy prime minister at the national level.The position of deputy chief minister is not explicitly defined or mentioned in the Constitution of India.
+However, the Supreme Court of India has stated that the appointment of deputy chief ministers is not unconstitutional.
+The court has clarified that a deputy chief minister, for all practical purposes, remains a minister in the council of ministers headed by the chief minister and does not draw a higher salary or perks compared to other ministers.During the absence of the chief minister, the deputy-chief minister may chair cabinet meetings and lead the assembly majority.
+Various deputy chief ministers have also taken the oath of secrecy in line with the one that chief minister takes.
+This oath has also sparked controversies.

 National Capital Territory of Delhi has had one deputy chief minister from AAP, Manish Sisodia.